The German Puma Infantry Fighting Vehicle

 Rheinmetall and Krauss-Maffei Wegmann (KMW) have concluded a cooperation agreement with the American companies Science Applications International Corporation (SAIC) and Boeing in order to tender a joint bid for the development contract for the Ground Combat Vehicle (GCV) programme of the United States Army.

-The Puma had been Canada’s preferred candidate for its 2010 Close Combat Vehicle Project to compliment its German Leopard 2A4M CAN’s and Leopard A6M CAN’s, however Rheinmetall and KMW did not offer the Puma for the project.
+The Puma had been Canada’s preferred candidate for its 2010 Close Combat Vehicle Project to compliment its German Leopard 2A4M CAN’s and Leopard A6M CAN’s, however in 2013 the program was cancelled as the upgraded LAV-III entered service.